b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-vs-Covid.md

 &nbsp;

 Yeah, man.
 "Designed especially for you and your generation[.]"
-To be launched weeks before the world shuts down, and our kids & teenagers will do absolutely fuck-all with it because they won't meet in-person for months, or even years.
+To be launched weeks before the world shuts down, and our kids & teenagers will do absolutely fuck-all with it because they won't meet in-person for months.

 I don't think that Nelson means that the Gospel of Jesus Christ will be presented with Gen-Z vernacular and slang for those teenagers of the year 2020... but it really isn't clear to me, based on this announcement, what Nelson means.
 It's just cryptic enough to sound authoritative without saying a damned thing.
 Perhaps he meant that the program contains timely teachings to be dispersed in the year 2020? ...
 How did that work out for us?

 Was *Come, Follow Me* inspired and timely in anticipation of at-home study due and pandemic lockdowns?
-Then tell me how this other program, presented by our dearly beloved prophet, even Russell M. Nelson, explicitly described as being designed *for these kids at this time*, was... maybe *not* divinely inspired?
+Then tell me how this other program, presented by our dearly beloved prophet, even Russell M. Nelson, explicitly described as being designed *for these kids* at *this time*, was... maybe *not* divinely inspired?

 *You can't have it both ways.*